 It remains true to this day that those who avidly and uncritically study the JW books will be Jehovah’s Witnesses, but those who lay aside those books and study only the Bible will come out from that error!

-Judge F. Rutherford (not a judge, but his first name was "Judge") took over the movement in 1917 when there was a split.
-It was he who gave the name "Jehovah's Witnesses" to the people in 1931.
+Judge Rutherford took over the movement in 1917 when there was a split.
+It was he who gave the name “Jehovah’s Witnesses” to the people in 1931.
 It was he, also, who wrote in 1920 the book, Millions Now Living Shall Never Die, in which he prophesied that people then living would begin to get younger and that Abraham, Isaac and others would return to the earth in visible form in 1923.